 “Don’t nurse your dreams, Rosy…”

 Much-maligned romantic epic is in desperate need of reappraisal.
 Ryan’s Daughter, a loose adaptation of Gustave Flaubert’s Madame Bovary, was heavily criticized for its grandeur.
-The criticism was so severe that director David Lean, humiliated and embarrassed, went into a fourteen-year exile, and the bad press further damaged moribund MGM, the studio that had bankrolled the film.
+The criticism was so severe that the embarrassed director David Lean went into retirement, and the bad press further damaged the moribund Metro-Goldwyn-Mayer studio, the company that had bankrolled the film.

 Now we can all sit back, relax, and evaluate Ryan’s Daughter for what it is, not for what people were expecting.
 I personally think that not only was most of the criticism unwarranted, but also nonsensical — if this is what failure looks like, please, give me more of it!
 On the surface, Lean appears to be showing off his skills as a visual storyteller, but that’s not the case.
 There is so much going on here.

 Ryan’s Daughter raises important issues that are still relevant today.
-The soldier’s post-traumatic stress disorder (PTSD) and his inability to cope with life after combat are things we understand much better now.
+For starters, the soldier’s post-traumatic stress disorder (PTSD) and his inability to cope with life after combat are things we understand much better now.
 Ryan’s Daughter also works as a coming-of-age story — the young bride does a lot of growing up throughout the course of the movie.
 Finally, the film deals with gender expectations.

 In addition to all that, Ryan’s Daughter explores the interaction between individualism and collectivism.
 I even learned a thing or two about the Irish-British conflict.
 Lean and writer Robert Bolt (Lawrence of Arabia and Doctor Zhivago) mixed together these elements in a fluid manner.
 So, in my opinion, anyone who accused Lean of delivering an overly padded storyline is not paying much attention.

-There is one thing that everyone agreed on: Ryan’s Daughter is a big production with truly spectacular visuals.
-The grand sets feel authentic (an entire village was constructed in Dunquin, Ireland) and Freddie A. Young’s (You Only Live Twice) Oscar-winning camera work is gorgeous, moody and stylish.
+There’s one thing that everyone seems to agree on: Ryan’s Daughter is a big production with truly spectacular visuals.
+The grand sets feel authentic (an entire village was constructed in Dunquin, Ireland) and Freddie A. Young’s (Nicholas and Alexandra) Oscar-winning camera work is gorgeous, moody and stylish.
 Young developed a special technique — he modified a ship’s clear screen — in order to capture a storm.
-Maurice Jarre (A Passage to India) provides another brilliant music score.
+Maurice Jarre (The Man Who Would Be King) provides another brilliant music score.

 The acting is top-notch.
 Sarah Miles (Mrs. Robert Bolt) gives a tremendously effective performance.
-John Mills (Hobson’s Choice) received an Oscar for playing the proverbial “village idiot,” but I thought Trevor Howard’s (Brief Encounter) no-nonsense Catholic priest was even better — interestingly, Howard won the part only after Sir Alec Guinness turned it down because he found the role “offensive.”
+John Mills (Tunes of Glory) received an Oscar for playing the proverbial “village idiot,” but I thought Trevor Howard’s (The Third Man) no-nonsense Catholic priest was even better — interestingly, Howard won the part only after Alec Guinness (Star Wars) turned it down because he found the role “offensive.”

 Lean had a lot of problems with Robert Mitchum (Lean wanted Paul Scofield, A Man for All Seasons), whose reputation for being lazy drove the perfectionist director crazy.
 Lean also clashed with Chris Jones.
 But Mitchum and Jones are very good, so the behind-the-scenes problems didn’t affect the final product.
 The cast also includes Barry Foster (Alfred Hitchcock’s Frenzy) and Leo McKern (Richard Donner’s The Omen).